deNBI/cloud-user-docs/wiki/Concept/openstack.md

 # OpenStack components

 This article covers some of the underlying components of OpenStack.
-For using the denBI-Cloud, it is not really needed to understand the following topics.
+For using the deNBI-Cloud, it is not really needed to understand the following topics.
 However, it could provide some interesting and technical information.

 [OpenStack](http://openstack.org) is a free and open-source software platform for cloud computing, mostly deployed as an infrastructure-as-a-service (IaaS).
 The software platform consists of interrelated components that control diverse, multi-vendor hardware pools of processing, storage, and networking resources throughout a data center.
 Users either manage it through a web-based dashboard, through command-line tools, or through a RESTful API.
 OpenStack.org released it under the terms of the Apache License.